-The environment we are surrounded by has a huge impact on our state of mind.
-A cluttered interior can make us feel stressed out and restless, whereas a harmonious and beautifully decorated space can help us feel relaxed, clear-minded, even happy.
-But a great design has to do more than just look good.
-This is one of the key elements in Scandinavian design philosophy: Any great design needs to fulfil a purpose.
+The environment we are surrounded by greatly impacts our state of mind.
+A cluttered interior can make us feel stressed out and restless, whereas a harmonious and beautifully decorated space can help us feel relaxed, clear-minded, and even happy.
+But a great design has to do more than look good.
+This is a critical element in Scandinavian design philosophy: Any great design needs to fulfill a purpose.
 It has to be beautiful AND functional at the same time.
-Read on about Scandinavian design for happiness 😀
+Read on about Scandinavian interior design for happiness 😀

 Somebody once said that ‘outer order contributes to inner calm,’ and I think there is some truth to that.
 However, for me, it’s not necessarily about the order.
 It has as much to do with beauty, simplicity, and then, of course, homeliness.
-When interior design pleases the eye, it simply increases our sense of well-being.
-Actually, there’s some scientific research to back it up and it would for sure explain why so many of us spend soooo much time furnishing, moving furniture around, decorating, re-decorating.
+When interior design pleases the eye, it increases our sense of well-being.
+There’s some scientific research to back it up, which would for sure explain why so many of us spend so much time furnishing, moving furniture around, decorating, and re-decorating.

-When simple is more than enough, you will feel happy more than enough!”― Mehmet Murat ildan
+When simple is more than enough, you will feel happy more than enough!”

 Something as simple as bringing in fresh flowers, a new scent, a lit candle, or a throw carelessly thrown on the couch or your favorite chair can immediately enhance the perception of a space.

-From a Scandinavian design point of view, simplicity is key.
-The designs are based on functionality – form always follows function.
-Just think about Danish mid-century design or Swedish IKEA.
+From a Scandinavian interior design point of view, simplicity is vital.
+The designs are alway based on functionality – form always follows function.
+Just think about Danish mid-mid-term century design or Swedish IKEA.
 Alongside the ideals of simplicity, functionality, and comfort, the Scandinavian home design utilizes light, natural materials and integrates with nature.
-Classic Danish lamp designers like Poul Henningsen sought to design beautiful lamps and shape light and create an atmosphere that would make people feel good.
+Classic Danish lamp designers like Poul Henningsen sought to design beautiful lamps and to shape light, and create an atmosphere that would make people feel good.
 This is also my humble purpose with the Norlii home subscription box: to help make home your happy place.